danielcdias/home-server/README.md

 - Permanently delete all Docker volumes created by the project.
 - Remove the entire installation directory.

-  ⚠️ Warning: This action is destructive and irreversible.
+⚠️ **Warning**: **This action is destructive and irreversible**.
 It will permanently delete all data, including the PostgreSQL database, information in other Docker volumes, and all configuration files.
 Proceed with extreme caution.

 ## 📊 Project Status